 Overdrive (Su): This Limit Break increases the overall combat effectiveness of the engineer’s automaton.
 For the duration of 1 round + 1 round per four engineer levels after 1st, the automaton gains a 2/-

 Few can match the engineer’s artifice when creating objects.
-At 1st level, an engineer gains a bonus equal to half his level, rounded down, to all Craft skill checks.
+At 1st level, an engineer gains a bonus equal to half his engineer level (minimum 1) to all Craft skill checks.

-An engineer can fix broken items with a mere touch.
+An engineer can fix broken items or his automaton with a mere touch.
 Starting at 1st level, as a standard action that provokes attacks of opportunity, the engineer repairs 1d6 points of damage plus 1d6 points of damage for every other engineer level beyond first (2d6 at 3rd, 3d6 at 5th, and so on).
 In addition, one use of Repair restores an item affected by the broken condition.
 The engineer can repair a number of times per day equal to 3 + his Intelligence modifier.

 At 1st level, engineers receive the Technologist feat for free.